git-tfs/git-tfs/doc/commands/clone.md

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1 --authors="c:\project_file\authors.txt"

 Once the clone is done, the file is store in the `.git` folder (with the name git-tfs_authors) and used with later `fetch`.
 You could overwrite it by specifting another file (or go delete it).

+### Set a custom Tfs Workspace directory

+By default, git-tfs use as a Tfs workspace an internal directory and you shouldn't care about ;) But, due to [file system limitations](../Set-custom-workspace.md), it could be usefull to set a custom directory (with a path as short as possible) as a tfs wordspace.
+You could do it with the _--workspace_ parameter:

+    git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1 --workspace="c:\ws"

 ## After cloning a repository